barbarrista/lint-utils/README.md

         self._field_name = field_name
 ```

-This file will be ignored, because `FieldNameError` class putted in lint.exclude_classes
+This file will be ignored, because `FieldNameError` class putted in lint.exclude_classes for `USL001` rule

 ### lint.ignore